This article was originally published on 19/03/2021 and was reviewed and updated accordingly on the above date.

 Great – but why do you need to know this?

 First, this is why you should never “do a deal” with your tenant when it comes to a loss they caused.
 Say the tenant damages your property.
-You say “don’t worry about fixing that, I’ll just take it out of your bond and claim it on my insurance”.
+You say “don’t worry about fixing that, I’ll just take it out of your bond and claim it on my insurance as intentional tenant damage”.
 They say “oh ok, suppose it doesn’t make much difference if I pay for it straight out of my pocket or out of my bond”.
 Your insurance provider says “don’t think so”.

-You see, your tenant caused the damage, and your insurer has the right to recoup the funds they paid to you from your tenant.
+You see, in the eyes of your insurer, the tenant caused the damage, and they now have the right to recoup the funds they paid to you from your tenant.
 The tenant isn’t likely to thank you if they are forced to pay for the damage twice – once through their bond and again if the insurer comes knocking.
-NOTE: Most insurers won’t pursue recovery from a tenant if they can show a court order or evidence that they have already paid or are on a payment plan And, EBM RentCover won’t recover if the tenant has been released from the property due to financial hardship.
+NOTE: Most insurers won’t pursue recovery from a tenant if they can show a court order or evidence that they have already paid or are on a payment plan.

 Your insurer also won’t look to kindly on you either for “double dipping” (e.g. taking the money from the bond and claiming on the insurance).
 This is actually insurance fraud and a big no-no (you cannot make a profit from an insurance policy… it’s effectively theft!)
 This is also the case if you make a claim for losses through your insurance, but you are compensated from the tenants through a court/Tribunal ruling.
 If you fail to let your insurer know this has happened, they could take action against you.